-- 1. Support the long-term potential of the Maryland Transit Administration MARC Rail Brunswick Line and Corridor Forward: The I-270 Transit Plan recommendation to add stations at North Bethesda and Shady Grove by exploring skip stop operations or decommissioning underutilized stations like Washington Grove. - 2.
-Retain existing zoning, as shown in Figure 44; however, if expanded service on the MARC Rail Brunswick Line is implemented and the Washington Grove station remains operational, support an application for a CRN Floating Zone for parcels within one-half mile of the Washington Grove station to enable a small village center, as shown in Figure 45.
+- 1. Retain existing R-90, CRN, NR and IM zoning. - 2.
+Rezone properties currently zoned R-200 to R-90 to allow for more flexibility and density. - 3.
+Support the long-term potential of the Maryland Transit Administration MARC Rail Brunswick Line and Corridor Forward: The I-270 Transit Plan recommendation to add stations at North Bethesda and Shady Grove by exploring skip stop operations or decommissioning underutilized stations like Washington Grove. - 4.
+Retain existing zoning, as shown in Figure 50; however, if expanded service on the MARC Rail Brunswick Line is implemented and the Washington Grove station remains operational, support an application for a CRN Floating Zone for parcels within one-half mile of the Washington Grove station to enable a small village center, as shown in Figure 51. - 5.
+Support recommendations in Corridor Forward: the I-270 Plan to obtain, reserve and/or require right-of-way, for the long-term potential of the MTA MARC Rail Brunswick Line and the future Red Line Extension to Germantown Town Center, acknowledging the need for more detailed study and coordination with the City of Gaithersburg.